mohsentabibian/LeetCode-Solutions/README.md

 This repository is meant for educational purposes and to help individuals prepare for technical interviews.
 Please respect LeetCode's terms of use and guidelines when using this repository.

+## Code of Conduct

+We have a [Code of Conduct](CODE_OF_CONDUCT.md) that we expect all contributors to adhere to.
+By participating in this project, you agree to follow this code.

 Happy coding!